What is a vaginal yeast infection?

 10 lack of sleep

-A specific kind of yeast called Candida albicans causes most yeast infections.
-These yeast infections are easily treatable.
 If you’re having recurring yeast infections or problems getting rid of a yeast infection with conventional treatment, then a different version of Candida might be the cause.
 A lab test can identify what type of Candida you have.

 How are vaginal yeast infections diagnosed?

-Yeast infections are simple to diagnose.
-Your doctor will ask about your medical history.
-This includes whether you’ve had yeast infections before.
-They may also ask if you’ve ever had an STI.
-The next step is a pelvic exam.
-Your doctor will examine your vaginal walls and cervix.
-They’ll also look at the surrounding area for external signs of infection.
 Depending on what your doctor sees, the next step may be to collect some cells from your vagina.
 These cells go to a lab for examination.
 Lab tests are usually ordered for women who have yeast infections on a regular basis or for infections that won’t go away.
-How is a vaginal yeast infection treated?
-Each yeast infection is different, so your doctor will suggest a treatment that’s best for you.
-Treatments are generally determined based on the severity of your symptoms.

 Simple infections

 For simple yeast infections, your doctor will usually prescribe a one-to-three–day regimen of an antifungal cream, ointment, tablet, or suppository.
 These medications can be in either a prescription or and over-the-counter (OTC) form.
-Common medications include: butoconazole (Gynazole) clotrimazole (Lotrimin) miconazole (Monistat) terconazole (Terazol) fluconazole (Diflucan) Women with simple yeast infections should follow up with their doctors to make sure the medicine has worked.
-You’ll also need a follow-up visit if your symptoms return within two months.
-If you recognize that you have a yeast infection, you can also treat yourself at home with OTC products.

 Complicated infections